iza-institute-of-labor-economics/gettsim/docs/geps/gep-00.rst

 A GEP is ``Accepted`` by consensus of all interested contributors.
 We need a concrete way to tell whether consensus has been reached.
-When you think a GEP is ready to accept, send an XXX with a subject like:
+When you think a GEP is ready to accept, send a message with a first line like:

   Proposal to accept GEP #<number>: <title>

-In the body of your email, you should:
+In the body of your message, you should:

 * link to the latest version of the GEP,